 Collar and cuffs

-- Outfit: an important element for me, the Italians really know how to make beautiful collars.
-Flexible and rigid at the same time, the iron-on absolutely does not crack and... miracle!
-When the shirt is open, the collar still hangs beautifully on the wearer.
+- Hold: an important element for me, the Italians really know how to make beautiful collars.
+Flexible and rigid at the same time, the iron-on does not crack at all and… miracle!
+When the shirt is open, the collar keeps a nice drape on the wearer.
 This is not the case for all the shirts in this comparison.

 - Symmetry of the collar and cuffs: a very slight asymmetry on the collar.
-It's a matter of 2mm, a bit of a shame given the success of the work on its outfit.
+It's a matter of 2mm, a bit of a shame given the success of the work on his outfit.

-- Removal of cuffs, collar and collar stand: a thick hair at the wrist, but very regular.
-A little rough on the edge of the collar, however.
-Quite an important point here, as it's more visible on a white shirt.
+- Thinning of the cuffs, collar and collar stand: a bit thick at the cuff, but very regular.
+A bit coarse on the edge of the collar, however.
+A fairly important point here, because it is more visible on a white shirt.

 - Seams: 6 stitches per centimeter, a good standard at this price.
 Beautiful English seams as a bonus!